Serving the Veterans of Shiawassee County, Michigan

 Shiawassee County Department of Veterans Affairs and Services was created by the Board of Commissioners in 2009 under Public Act 192 of 1953.
 A Director and a clerk were hired to assist Veterans and their dependents file claims with the U.S. Veterans Administration, the State of Michigan and Shiawassee County.

 In 2010, a full-time Veterans Counselor and part-time Transportation Coordinator were added to the staff.
-This year, 2018, another full-time Veterans Counselor will be added in order to meet the growing need and services from our Veteran and their dependents.
+This year, 2018, another full-time Veterans Counselor will be added in order to meet the growing need and services from our Veterans and their dependents.

 In 2014, the Board of Commissioners levied a millage of 1/20th of a mill to fund the Veterans Relief portion of the office as required by Public Act 214 of 1899.
 A full-time Veterans Relief Counselor / Administration Assistant was hired to administer the fund and help with the administrative duties for the Veterans Department.